SansGuidon/bookmarks/README.md

 * [Daniel Miessler](https://danielmiessler.com/projects/concepts/) - Lot of concepts summarized by Daniel Miessler
 * [Lecture Hunt](http://lecturehunt.com/) - find and share best learning material online (How to's, courses, ...)
 * [Thoughtbot's playbook](https://thoughtbot.com/playbook) - a guide explaining how Thoughtbot build products and run their company
+* [WikiSummaries](http://www.wikisummaries.org/wiki/Category:Summaries) - A listing of free book summaries in English by category and alphabetically.
+* [Actionable Books](http://www.actionablebooks.com/en-ca/summaries/) - 1134 business book summaries with personality.
+Insights you can apply in five minutes.
 > Tools
 * [Chris Barber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
 * [**BugMeNot**](http://bugmenot.com/) - no time to create an account ? try a domain or url and get shared logins